jackcuikq/pathtracing_raytracer/README.md

 # Path-tracing Raytracer

-This is a brute force monte carlo pathtracer made with C++ that executes on the CPU.
-Recreation of physical effects is done using simple linear algebra and physics
-(no API's or libraries used).
+This is a brute force monte carlo pathtracer made with C++.
+Recreation of physical effects is done using simple linear algebra and physics (no API's or libraries used).
+Rendering only utilizes the CPU as images are rendered through calculations.

 ![a sample render](https://github.com/jackcuikq/simple_raytracer/blob/master/renders/main.jpg)